ARK: Survival Evolved Guide

 4.1.1 Automatic method

-If the automatic method is enabled, any mods listed in “Mods List” (as a comma-separated list of IDs, like 1984936918,1785880078
+If either the AMP or ASE automatic method is enabled, it will manage the mods listed in “Mods List” (as a comma-separated list of IDs, like 1984936918,1785880078).

 Make sure your mods list is just one line - no line breaks or carriage returns.